molly/static-timeline-generator/README.md

 ## Browser compatibility
 This should work well on all modern browsers.
 IE <9 is not supported.

+Without JavaScript enabled, the page degrades gracefully.
+However, posts will show in a single-column timeline and filters will not show.

 ## Under the hood
 This project uses
 * [11ty](https://www.11ty.dev)